English Language with French, Mandarin or Spanish BA (Hons) module details

 Professional Writing Skills

-Expanding and refining your foreign language skills and knowledge to final-year standard.
+Expanding and refining your language skills and knowledge to final-year standard.

 Note: All modules are subject to change in order to keep content current.